 We wanted to let you know that Jack Henry & Associates recently announced a partnership with IT-Lifeline to enable the addition of Centurion Enterprise-Level Recovery™ to Jack Henry’s suite of disaster preparedness and recovery solutions.
 Centurion Enterprise-Level Recovery is an enterprise-wide data protection and recovery solution for Windows® servers and its resident data.
 This solution uses Commvault’s Simpana® software to simplify data vaulting and provide the critical features required for compliance.

 As the CEO of IT-Lifeline, I could not be more thrilled with this partnership.
-Today, banks and credit unions have increasing pressure to keep systems and applications up and running for external and internal customers.
+Banks and credit unions today have increasing pressure to keep systems and applications up and running for external and internal customers.
 IT managers are juggling more complex environments that are continually stricken by security threats.
-Our partnership with Jack Henry & Associates provides banks and credit unions with a robust, comprehensive, and compliant disaster recovery and testing solution to meet the demands of the entire institution.
-Most importantly, the options are based on where each individual institution stands with its disaster preparedness status.
+Our partnership with Jack Henry & Associates provides banks and credit unions with a robust, comprehensive and compliant disaster recovery and testing solution to meet the demands of the entire institution.
+Most important, the options are based on where each individual institution stands with its disaster preparedness status.

 MAD estimates that may be used include the following:

 - Normal - 7 days